Finding Interpretable Prompt-Specific Circuits in Language Models: Related Work

-Several recent works also use the singular value decomposition (SVD) of attention interactions to study how heads communicate through low-dimensional subspaces. \cite{merullo2024talkingheadsunderstandinginterlayer} argues that inter-layer communication can be characterized in subspaces aligned with singular vectors of attention heads. \cite{Ahmad:NeurIPS2025} uses an optimization procedure to identify task-relevant directions in the SVD basis of an attention head, and shows that a single head can simultaneously implement multiple independent computations.
+Several recent studies also use the singular value decomposition (SVD) of attention interactions to study how heads communicate through low-dimensional subspaces.
+The work in \cite{merullo2024talkingheadsunderstandinginterlayer} shows that inter-layer communication can be identified with subspaces aligned with singular vectors of attention heads, and \cite{FrancoEtAl:ICML26} shows that singular vectors themselves can align with attention-causal features.
+The work in \cite{Ahmad:NeurIPS2025} uses an optimization procedure to identify task-relevant directions in the SVD basis of an attention head, and shows that a single head can simultaneously implement multiple independent computations.
 In a different setting, \cite{NEURIPS2024_6216515a} studies token interactions in vision transformers and treats left/right singular vectors of the query--key interaction as paired interacting directions.
-Our work builds on this line by using SVD directions as \emph{candidate communication channels} for ACC \cite{franco2024sparseattentiondecompositionapplied,franco2025pinpointing}, but differs in goal and method as described in Section \ref{sec:improv-acc}.
+ACC++ builds on this line by using SVD directions as \emph{candidate communication channels} and pairing them with upstream components to form precise signal candidates (\S~\ref{sec:improv-acc}).

 For circuit tracing, many methods rely on counterfactual interventions such as activation patching \citep{zhang2024bestpracticesactivationpatching,goldowskydill2023localizingmodelbehaviorpath,DBLP:conf/iclr/WangVCSS23,conmy2023automatedcircuitdiscoverymechanistic,Hanna_Liu_Variengien_2023,Lieberum_Rahtz_Kramár_Nanda_Irving_Shah_Mikulik_2023,hanna2024have}.
-Patching is time-consuming, requiring many forward passes, often requires constructing a counterfactual dataset, and has multiple documented weaknesses \citep{Makelov_Lange_Nanda_2023,Mueller_2024,McGrath_Rahtz_Kramar_Mikulik_Legg_2023,Rushing_Nanda_2024}.
-In contrast, we trace per-prompt circuits from a single forward pass, without counterfactual inputs or patching.
-Relatedly, \cite{meloux2025mechanistic} reports that EAP-IG traces \cite{hanna2024have} can show high structural variance and sensitivity to hyperparameters across models and tasks; our per-prompt results suggest a complementary explanation, where apparent instability can arise because different prompt groups rely on different subcircuits rather than a single task-level circuit.
+Patching is time-consuming, requiring many forward passes, often requires constructing a counterfactual dataset, and has multiple documented weaknesses \citep{Makelov_Lange_Nanda_2023,Mueller_2024,McGrath_Rahtz_Kramar_Mikulik_Legg_2023,Rushing_Nanda_2024,garriga2024adversarial}.
+The work in \cite{meloux2025mechanistic} reports that EAP-IG traces \cite{hanna2024have} can show high structural variance across models and tasks.
+Moreover, \cite{wu2025query} pursues per-prompt circuit discovery, ensembling EAP-IG over query paraphrases to find faithful query-specific circuits.
+ACC++ is complementary: it traces a per-prompt circuit from a single forward pass and exposes the signals that causes each attention decision, rather than only the component-to-component edges that drive overall performance.